Mat2801/Project-1-Iconic-Car-Meet/README.md

 ---

 ## Technologies Used
-- [w3s](https://www.w3schools.com/) - helped with overlays on the images to allow for clearer text.
+- [w3c Validator](https://validator.w3.org/) - To check for any errors in the HTML code.
+- [Jigsaw](https://jigsaw.w3.org/css-validator/) - To check for any errors in the style.css file.
 - [Developer mozilla](https://developer.mozilla.org/en-US/) Helped create the hamburger menu.
 - [Gitpod](https://gitpod.io/) - Used to devlop the website.
 - [GitHub](https://github.com/) - Used to host the project.